-Homeowner calls the Problem Solvers after trying for years to get city sidewalk repaired, DPW says help is coming
+Homeowner calls CBS4 Problem Solvers after trying for years to get city sidewalk repaired

 We are also pleased to advise that sidewalk segment rehabilitation at this location has been included in an on-call contract that DPW has recently awarded to one of our contractors.
 While we have yet to receive the schedule of work for the multitude of locations included in the contract scope, and winter weather conditions will likely keep work for happening in the short-term, this work is indeed under contract to be completed as soon as weather and scheduling allows."

 Because Squires has tried for years to get the city to repair the sidewalk, she is a bit skeptical.
-But, asked for FOX59 to keep checking with the city, as will she.
+But, asked for CBS4 Problem Solvers to keep checking with the city, as will she.

 "I reached out to Problem Solvers because I wasn't getting any satisfaction from the Mayor's Action Center or DPW," Squires said.
 "It seems like I was just getting the runaround."

-FOX59 also asked DPW what a neighbor should do if they have a problem at their property.
+CBS4 Problem Solvers also asked DPW what a neighbor should do if they have a problem at their property.
 A DPW spokesman provided this answer: "When residents have an infrastructure issue, they should call the Mayor’s Action Center to get it on our radar.

 "The issue is assessed for a possible short-term maintenance solution.
 If the issue is bigger than a simple maintenance fix, we prioritize the issue for a future capital project, as funding allows.
 In this case, funding is now available to contract the reconstruction of several higher-priority sidewalk issues that have been on our radar for a while."